 A company’s needs may vary, depending upon their requirements the card can either have a metallic craving or work with RFID technology.
 The card transmits a signal of a specific frequency to the card reader when the card is in close proximity to the reader.
 The signal from the reader then communicates with the rest of the system for an authentication process to grant access if a match is detected with the previously stored data – otherwise access to the facility is denied and the door remains locked.

 Communication with card readers and door locks for entry

-Card access systems work in a relationship between a plastic card and electronic access control locks.
 Depending on the system, the card may contain a coded magnetic stripe that needs to be swiped into the card reader or metallic engraving that triggers inside the reader, or even RFID technology.
 RFID cards function in a similar pattern except, in this case, the card is brought into proximity to a sensor.
 At this time, the reader creates an electromagnetic field that can transmit its number or code to the reader through an electronic circuit to the access control panel, which verifies if the number or code matches an approved number in the database.
 If the card is valid, access is granted, the door is unlocked for a short time, and the entry or exit is recorded.
 If access is denied, the door remains locked, and if someone attempts to access, it gets recorded.
-The system also monitors the door and alarms if a door is forced open or held open for a long time after being unlocked.
+Commercial access control systems also monitor the door and set off an alarm if a door is forced open or held open for a long time after being unlocked.
 Each card is coded to respond to a particular card reader, a lock, or a set of locks, and a computer program an individual card with a unique electronic signature.